 During the 2016-2017 academic year, the School supported Uli’s request for rescheduling his teaching timetable.
 Uli’s circumstances – a dual-earning family (his wife at the University of Edinburgh), their baby twins and a toddler needing to be taken to nurseries in different directions, and subsequent commute – made an originally-scheduled 9am start on 12 days of term very difficult.
 The Biology teaching office and DoT accommodated this request and scheduled Uli’s lectures for later in the morning.

-I am a Reader in the Department, and am currently Chair of the Biology Equality and Diversity Committee.
-I see our main role as improving the workplace for everyone in the Department.
-We have already made many positive changes resulting in our Bronze Award in 2015, and continue monitoring areas of imbalance and seeking ways to alleviate these.
+I am a half-time professor in the Department, and current Chair of the Biology Equality and Diversity Committee.
+I see our main role as improving the workplace for everyone in the Department, monitoring areas of imbalance and seeking ways to alleviate these.
+We have achieved many positive changes since 2013 (resulting in our Bronze Athena Swan Award in 2015 and our Silver Award in 2017).
+Equality is firmly embedded in our department and our example is often cited university-wide.
 As a part-time staff member with heavy caring responsibilities outside of work, I am particularly aware of the struggles faced by working mothers.

 The Athena Swan program has been brilliant for the School of Biology at St Andrews.
 In a very short period of time, through engaging with the Athena Swan initiative, we have completely changed the culture in our department.
 The experience was extremely rewarding, as it felt like we were pushing against an open door.
 All of our colleagues want a fair and just, family friendly workplace, where individuals can interweave their work and personal circumstances flexibly.
 We continue to strive for improvements, but it is great to be in an environment that you feel is supportive.